 Before talking about Peterson we should figure out how to talk about Peterson.
 The journalistic style of covering him (the man, the phenomenon, the intellectual of the hour), and the polemics erupting around him, have done little to educate non-specialist readers on the many areas they might need to evaluate his spectacle and arguments.
 I am picturing my childhood friends casually picking up 12 Rules for Life as a self-help book — and realizing that it is much more than a self-help book since it engages in political, philosophical, and historical arguments that clearly leave the realm of psychological advice.
 Peterson’s 12 Rules and many of his videos excoriate (a few of) the very same French intellectuals I study as a historian, so I will focus on this topic.
 Since Jacques Derrida and Michel Foucault perhaps represent Peterson’s ultimate villains — aside from Karl Marx, of course — both friends and foes of Peterson might be interested in this piece.

 Scholars need to tell their stories: if I simply dump a bunch of predictable labels on Peterson or his enemies, and teach you nothing about the relevant intellectual history, then I’ve clearly failed you.
 Hold me to telling this history generously and truthfully — and let us hold Peterson to the same standard.
 For he writes, “above all, don’t lie.
 Don’t lie about anything, ever.
 Lying leads to Hell.”
 To this end, I’ll provide you with as many primary and secondary sources as I can.
 Right now, YouTube culture rewards — rather than punishes — people for making the most sweeping, inflammatory claims possible about swaths of philosophy, culture, history, and art.
-This trend can be fought by patiently returning to essays and books — not necessarily academic ones, but to texts that demand we slow down and calm down.
-I am writing this epistle as a genuine nobody, so my argument rests on the quality of my sources more than my reputation or camera appeal.
+This trend can be fought by patiently returning to essays and books — not necessarily academic ones, but to texts that demand we slow and calm down.
+I am writing this as a genuine nobody, so my argument rests on the quality of my sources more than my reputation or camera appeal.

 I am not here to attack or defend specific philosophical positions within French intellectualism, but I utterly oppose the inane punditry, hyper-generalizations, and irresponsible ignorance swirling around a history that can be readily sketched out: French intellectuals may be notoriously hard to understand, but their historians aren’t.
 A number of excellent historians and biographers precisely capture the French political and intellectual milieu that Peterson deems so reprehensible (eg. Dosse, Eribon, Sirinelli).
-The best ones for my purposes are all French, and North Americans tend to distort French ideas because we are so keen on applying them to our own literary, political, and cultural concerns.
+The best ones for my purposes are all French.
+North Americans tend to distort French ideas because we are so keen on applying them to our own literary, political, and cultural concerns.
 The extreme disparities between French inception and later American application unfolds in French Theory by François Cusset, the best (but imperfect) work on the trans-Atlantic journey and divergences.
 Cusset argues, among other things, that a tendency towards identity politics is not inherent in the original French works, which is something that Peterson routinely suggests.
 The pre-Peterson confusion of French thinkers with their American reception creates quite a mess that I begin to sort out here.

 The End of the Humanities?